top of page

 5. Reintroduce Yourself to Your Own Truth

-After years of fawning, your truth can feel distant.
+After years of fawning, your truth can feel distant — like a signal that got so quiet you stopped expecting to hear it.

 Ask gently:

 • What do I actually think?
-(It's ok if the answer is "I don't know.")
+(It's okay if the answer is "I don't know.")

 • What do I want right now?
-(Or rephrase it to I'm open to knowing what I want.)
+(Or: I'm open to knowing what I want.)

 • What feels true for me?
-(It's ok if you don't know.
-Leave space for your truth to come back.)
+(It's okay if you can't locate it yet.
+Leave the space open.)

 6. Practice Micro-Boundaries to Rewire the Fawn Response (The Gentle Ones)